ballerina-attic/module-amazonec2/amazonec2/Module.md

 **Image Operations**

 The `wso2/amazonec2` module contains operations that work with Amazon EC2 AMIs.
-You can create, describe, deRegister and copy the
+You can create, describe, deregister and copy the
 AMIs with these operations.

 ## Compatibility